 (b) Subject to sections 1.5(e) to 1.5(f), the amount of each Failed Connection Rebate for an nbn® Ethernet Ordered Product will be equal to the recurring Charges payable (after the application of any other Discount, Credit, Rebate or Waiver) for that Ordered Product during the Failed Connection Period, calculated on a daily pro-rated basis.

-Note: The amount of the Failed Connection Rebate will not take into account Charges that apply to, or are calculated by reference to, multiple nbn® Ethernet Ordered Products, such as Overage Charges and Charges for NNI Product Components.
+Note: The amount of the Failed Connection Rebate will not take into account Charges that apply to, or are calculated by reference to, multiple nbn® Ethernet Ordered Products, such as Charges for NNI Product Components.

 […]